truongtrain/Trivia-Trainer/README.md

 # Overview

 The application works as a full-stack system:
-The frontend requests a gameId.
-It calls a backend Flask API.
+The frontend calls a backend Flask API.
 The API scrapes the corresponding game from the Jeopardy archives.
 Game data is returned as structured JSON.
 The React app renders the game and handles all gameplay logic.